 National Advertising Division Recommends Prettyboy Modify Or Discontinue Certain Skincare Claims

-New York, NY – February 19, 2026 – Following a review of advertising for PrettyBoy Skincare, BBB National Programs' National Advertising Division recommended that PrettyBoy, Inc. modify or discontinue certain claims, including ratings on third-party apps and before-and-after photographs.
+New York, NY, Feb.
+19, 2026 (GLOBE NEWSWIRE) -- Following a review of advertising for PrettyBoy Skincare, BBB National Programs' National Advertising Division recommended that PrettyBoy, Inc. modify or discontinue certain claims, including ratings on third-party apps and before-and-after photographs.

 PrettyBoy markets skincare products directed to men.
 The National Advertising Division (NAD) opened this inquiry based on its concerns relating to the Yuka App superlative health ranking and star ratings for PrettyBoy.
 In addition, NAD examined a number of performance claims.